 All applications for Early School Entry are to be emailed to: Gifted.Highlyable@education.tas.gov.au

 Extended learning opportunities for students

 Gifted Online programs are facilitated by teachers who are very experienced in extending and enriching learning for gifted and talented students.
-Students are able to connect and work with other gifted and talented students from around Tasmania through the Gifted Online programs.
+Students are able to connect and learn with other gifted and highly able students from around Tasmania through the Gifted Online programs.